 The new improved eazyBI for Jira Data Center allows to specify dedicated nodes of the cluster where complex eazyBI tasks (report execution and background import jobs) are executed:

 - User requests are distributed to cluster nodes by the load balancer.
-Each node is running an eazyBI instance which accepts the eazyBI report requests but then make a proxy request to one of the specified eazyBI dedicated nodes.
+Each node is running an eazyBI instance which accepts the eazyBI report requests but then makes a proxy request to one of the specified eazyBI dedicated nodes.

 - The eazyBI dedicated node performs the report request in a separate eazyBI child process and then returns report results to the original request node.

 - Both manually initiated as well as scheduled import jobs are executed only on eazyBI dedicated nodes.

 For large Jira Data Center installations it is recommended to have a separate cluster node (or several nodes) that are not used by the load balancer for incoming user requests.
 This separate node can be used both as an eazyBI dedicated node as well as for other non-user request purposes.
 In this case, when eazyBI will execute complex requests and perform long data imports it will not affect the performance of other nodes that handle incoming user requests.

 When eazyBI is installed in Jira Data Center then the eazyBI settings page (where you initially specify the database connection) will show a separate Data Center section: